daniel13306/YT-AI-Summerizer/README.md

 # How to install:
 Super easy, just download the files above (background.js / content.js / manifest.json)
-and put them in a folder, for example C:/Documents/Plugins/YTSummerizer
+and put them in a folder, for example C:/Documents/Plugins/YTSummerizer Open your Chrome based browser and go to chrome://extensions/ Enable Developer Mode (top right)
+Press Load Unpackaged, and go to C:/Documents/Plugins/YTSummerizer or wherever you saved the files, now the green button shows up under youtube videos.